zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.base.md

 Get the FHE circuit.

 The FHE circuit combines computational graph, mlir, client and server into a single object.
-More information available in Concrete-Numpy documentation: https://docs.zama.ai/concrete-numpy/developer/terminology_and_structure#terminology Is None if the model is not fitted.
+More information available in Concrete documentation: https://docs.zama.ai/concrete/developer/terminology_and_structure#terminology Is None if the model is not fitted.

 **Returns:**